Overview of Vault

 - A type of encryption key that comes included with each vault by default is a wrapping key.
 A wrapping key is a 4096-bit asymmetric encryption key pair based on the RSA algorithm.
 The public and private key count against your service limits as two key versions, but don't incur service costs.
 You use the public key as the key encryption key when you need to wrap key material for import into the Vault service.
 You cannot create, delete, or rotate wrapping keys.

 - The Vault service recognizes master encryption keys as an Oracle Cloud Infrastructure resource.

 - KEY VERSIONS

 - Each master encryption key is automatically assigned a key version.
 When you rotate a key, the Vault service generates a new key version.
-The new key version can be generated by the Vault service or you can import key material for the new key version.
+The key material for the new key version can be generated by the Vault service or, if the key is protected by an HSM, you can import key material for the new key version.
 Periodically rotating keys limits the amount of data encrypted by one key version.
 Key rotation thereby reduces the risk if a key is ever compromised.
 A key’s unique, Oracle-assigned identifier, called an Oracle Cloud ID (OCID), remains the same across rotations, but the key version enables the Vault service to seamlessly rotate keys to meet any compliance requirements you might have.
 Although you can't use an older key version for encryption after you rotate it, the key version remains available to decrypt any data that it previously encrypted.
 The Vault service removes the need for you to track which key version was used to encrypt what data because the key's ciphertext contains the information that the service requires for decryption.